Brian Anderson Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 25th in the league with a collective 7.9 strikeouts per nine innings.
+- The Rockies pitching staff ranks 26th in the league with a collective 7.8 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.